Coming Back to Life, Together

 A Work that Reconnects Spiral Gathering

 For over 50 years, the Work that Reconnects has created the conditions for an embodied re-membering of our interconnected nature.
-Developed by Joanna Macy in collaboration with many others, this 4-part spiral can unblock the heart, clarify the mind, and energize the body to turn towards this unprecedented and transformational moment in time.
+Developed by Joanna Macy in collaboration with many others, this process in community can unblock the heart, clarify the mind, and energize the body to turn towards this unprecedented and transformational moment in time.
+Alex Julie will facilitate us through this four-part spiral.

 We begin by grounding in gratitude, creating a strong foundation to move into the second phase: honoring our pain for the world.
 We emerge from this liminal space in phase three: seeing with new and ancient eyes, and draw upon unearthed insights to inspire phase four: going forth into right action on behalf of all Life.